muratk5n/thirdwave/en/README.md

 investments increase, the direction of tech will never change.

-It is tough to argue against high power prices in the middle of a winter of course when ppl are freezing their asses off, but offset that price somehow, start somewhere.
+It is tough to argue against high power prices in the middle of a winter of course when ppl are freezing their asses off, but can offset that price somehow.

 The good news is the tech exists, has a specific price tag, which will only come down in the future.
 As a all-around-shoot-the-shit blogger I can only talk about broad directions.
 How they translate into the minutea of policy, reg is the job of government.

 ---